 💡 Quick Answer

 TB 500 peptide is a synthetic version of the active region of thymosin beta-4, a naturally occurring 43-amino acid protein that functions as the principal actin-sequestering molecule in mammalian cells.
 By regulating the balance between globular (G-actin) and filamentous (F-actin) forms of actin, the TB 500 peptide promotes cell migration, angiogenesis, and tissue repair.
-Preclinical research demonstrates wound healing acceleration of up to 61% and cardiac cell survival through integrin-linked kinase (ILK) activation.
-The compound is widely used in the research peptide community, often combined with BPC-157 in what is popularly known as the wolverine stack.
+Lab research shows wound healing acceleration of up to 61% and cardiac cell survival through integrin-linked kinase (ILK) start.

 Table of Contents